 Why Getting a Flu Shot Is More Important Than Ever

-The flu vaccine prevents millions of illnesses and tens of thousands of hospitalizations each year.
-Many hospitals are already seeing an increase in patients due to the COVID-19 pandemic, so reducing flu-related hospitalizations is essential.
+The Centers for Disease Control and Prevention (CDC) recommends a flu shot for everyone six months of age and older, and getting vaccinated is particularly important this flu season.
+The flu vaccine prevents millions of illnesses and tens of thousands of hospitalizations each year, and many hospitals are already seeing an increase in patients due to the COVID-19 pandemic.

 Getting your flu shot can help protect you, your family, and your community.
 Here’s what you need to know about the flu, the flu shot, and COVID-19.

 1. As a BCBSRI member, you can get a flu shot at no cost through your plan.

 No-cost flu shots are available at in-network doctors' offices, participating pharmacies, and Rhode Island flu clinics.
 Please note that pharmacies only provide flu shots for people aged 19 and older.
 Due to the COVID-19 pandemic, there may be different procedures in place for getting your shot than in other years, so please check with the location.
 Find out where to get your no-cost flu shot.

 2. Where you get your flu shot may be different this year.